mia0223/COMP206/README.md

 # COMP206
-Finished simple web project.
+Finished simple web project.<br>
-All communications between server and client side are done by CGI only.
+All communications between server and client side are done by CGI only.<br>
-Backend languages are C and python.
+Backend languages are C and python.<br>
-No CSS, JavaScript involved.
+No CSS, JavaScript involved.<br>